owencjones/node-tech-demo/README.md

 ## Introduction

 Welcome, this tech demo was done to demonstrate my Node, and coding ability, for a position with Equal Experts.
 Fair warning, it was done over the course of a couple of days, whilst looking after my kids, so hopefully it reaches the standards you hope for.
-In total, I spent around 1.5 - 2 hours looking at the task.
+In total, I spent around 2 hours looking at the task.

 There are parts I would expand, and I have noted these later in the README.

-A few notes:

-* From my own preference, I've aimed to use the most used packages for the tasks that require external dependencies.
-For example, I've used express.js, rather than Hapi.js or another library, simply because you're most likely to know the syntax already.
-* I added ESLint, Prettier, and the ESLint AirBnB plugin, which integrate nicely with my editor, but I've not created NPM tasks for these, because my dev environment will work with them anyway.
-* I used Jest for testing, just because it's what I've used most recently.
-* I aimed overall to minimise dependencies.
-The codebase has 6 dependencies in total, but can be deployed with just one (Express) - the other 5 are development tools, and 3 of them are ESLint.

 ## Dependencies

-* Node.js (was written using NVM and Node 14.5, but would likely run in older versions too)
+* Node.js (Node 14.5, but would likely run in older versions too)
-* NPM, although Yarn could likely also install the packages
+* NPM, although Yarn should work too

 ## Running the app

 * Pull the code down to a local directory
 * Ensure that you have the right version of Node local to that directory.
 If you have NVM, there is an `.nvmrc` file that will allow you to switch easily: `nvm use`
+* Install the dependencies: `npm install`
 * Start the app: `npm start`
 * You can also run the unit tests using `npm test`

 ## The Tasks

-Not every task explicitly asked for an endpoint, but it was convenient to provide one, and if asked to refactor into a CLI app or something else, that would straight forward.
+Not every task explicitly asked for an endpoint, but it was convenient to provide one, and if asked to refactor into a CLI app or something else, that would be straight forward.
 Besides...

 > There are two types of people in the world.
 Those who can extrapolate from incomplete data